 For some strange reason Sakura could not fear him, even though she could feel the cold metal of the katana pressed against her jugular and knew without a doubt that he was fully capable of slicing it without so much as a second thought.
-"I do not know.
-It is up to you…Sasuke…" she whispered his name, unleashing every emotion she had been controlling.
+"I don't know.
+It's up to you…Sasuke…" she whispered his name, unleashing every emotion she had been controlling, all the longing, all the hurt, all the love.
 In that one word she put everything.
-And by the flicker in his eyes she knew that he knew she'd been sincere in her feelings.
+And by the flicker in his eyes she knew that he recognized her sincerity and determination.

-After a few intense seconds filled with uncertainty and acceptance, Sakura felt the cold steel being removed from her neck.
+After a few intense seconds filled with uncertainty and acceptance, Sakura felt the cold steel leave the quivering skin of her neck.
 Her chest flooded with warmth.
 He hadn't killed her.
 That was something.